 Louisiana SB237 amends child welfare laws, enhancing reporting, investigation, and protection measures for children.

 Louisiana SB237 revises child welfare laws to improve reporting, investigation, and protection measures for children.
-It mandates that mandatory reporters follow up oral reports with written ones within five days.
-The bill requires the Department of Children and Family Services (DCFS) to notify reporters that they may be contacted for further information.
-It also requires DCFS to request an instanter order for emergency removal or safety plans for children in need of care.
-The bill mandates annual training for mandatory reporters on identifying signs of abuse and neglect.
+It mandates that schools report allegations of child abuse by school employees to the Department of Children and Family Services (DCFS).
+The bill requires DCFS to notify law enforcement if the alleged perpetrator is not under its investigative jurisdiction.
+It also mandates that DCFS request an instanter order for emergency removal or the implementation of a safety plan for a child in need of care.

 Included in complete analysis